I don’t hear much talk about foreplay lesbian style

 Do you know where the most sensitive and pleasing (non-genital) area is on your lover’s body?
 There is no universal answer.
 What is arousing to one lover may be annoying to another.
 If not, I think you’ll find this article worth reading.

-Interestingly, foreplay often involves a higher level of vulnerability than the task oriented business of genital stimulation.
+Interestingly, foreplay lesbian style often involves a higher level of vulnerability than the task-oriented business of genital stimulation.
 Foreplay is like bringing together different instruments and making up music as you go.
 There is no particular goal or destination, it is a process.
-With foreplay, we are exploring, experimenting, testing, tempting, toying, enticing, inviting, pausing, allowing, withholding, and slowly, playfully, enjoyably, building the sexual tension to heights that can no longer be tolerated.
+With foreplay lesbian style, we are exploring, experimenting, testing, tempting, toying, enticing, inviting, pausing, allowing, withholding, and slowly, playfully, enjoyably, building the sexual tension to heights that can no longer be tolerated.
 Sometimes we try things that don’t go well.
 Sometimes we create awkward situations and maybe even make a mess if you involve food or oils, etc. It doesn’t matter.
 It is all a part of the perfect imperfection of learning to love and be loved a little bit better each time you venture into this wonderful land of lesbian foreplay.

 - Flattering.
 Lesbian foreplay can start with words.
 The more flattering, the better.
 You look sexy in those jeans.
 I love the way that shirt hugs your breasts.
 I love how your face looks without makeup – you’re so naturally beautiful.
 Say the kind things that naturally cross your mind.
 Flatter her.